Mirror Neutron Stars: Observability prospects

-Binary pulsar observations might also allow us to detect mirror neutron stars, if asymmetric binaries of a SM pulsar and a mirror neutron star exist and the SM pulsar's radio emissions were observed.
+Binary pulsar observations might also detect mirror neutron stars, if asymmetric binaries of a SM pulsar and a mirror neutron star exist and the SM pulsar's radio emissions were observed.
 If the binary is sufficiently relativistic, it may be possible to measure the moment of inertia of its components, because this leads to orbital precession through spin-orbit interactions that impact the timing model.
-Analogously to the measurement of the Love number in gravitational wave observations, the resulting moment of inertia and mass measurements could allow mirror neutron stars to be distinguished from other possibilities for the pulsar's partner.
+Analogously to the measurement of the Love number, the resulting moment of inertia and mass measurements could allow mirror neutron stars to be distinguished from other possibilities for the pulsar's partner.

+As discussed above, despite the exotic nature of mirror neutron stars, approximately universal I-Love-Q and Binary-Love relations still hold \cite{Yagi:2013bca,Yagi:2013awa,Yagi:2016bkt} continue to hold for mirror neutron stars.
+Figure~\ref{fig:universal}.
+This allows mirror neutron star properties to be extracted from gravitational wave data using standard techniques~\cite{Chatziioannou:2018vzf,Abbott:2018exr}.